In the watermill’s heyday, there must have been a bustling activity

 Over time, the buildings were modified and added to according to the families’ needs and the mill’s activity.
 Traces of this evolution remain on the stone walls today.
 If only they could tell their story…

 The former dwellings have now been restored to create a large, charming gîte that can accommodate families, groups of friends or colleagues.
+The mill, barn and orchard/vegetable garden are used for craft workshops.

 The barn is now watertight with a new roof.